trade-copilot/ape-ai-docs/Features/Feed/overview.md

 - Themes you create
 - Questions you ask AI
 - Your portfolio holdings
-- Your persona (Money Monty, Maverick, Sage, Blitz)
+- Your companion (Money Monty, Maverick, Sage, Blitz)

 ---